fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Grading and feedback are different
-I don't really grade your work, but I engage with it as much as possible over the course (given that there are about 60 students and I'm covid-home-schooling two toddlers).
+I don't really grade your work, but I will engage with your responses as much as possible over the course (given that there are about 60 students and I'm covid-home-schooling two toddlers).
 I love having conversations even on the awkward Learn Discussion Board.
 Please reply!

 ### Does this work?
 It does.
 But you might be thinking: Why not just do the absolute minimum and give yourself max points and an A for course?
 Three reasons.